 25. 67% of consumers are highly in favor of personalized coupons.
 (Infosys)

-Now you've seen the stats, it's time to get personalizing.
-Take a look at our checklist and see which four areas of your ecommerce website you should start personalizing now.
+Now you’ve seen the stats, it’s time to start your website personalization strategy as part of your digital marketing.
+Take a look at our checklist and see which four areas of your eCommerce website you should start personalizing now.